 In between these two extremes percentages, there is an optimal tax rate.
 At that point, the government can collect the maximum tax revenue.
 When it is lower (between 0% -x%), tax collection is less than optimal because it can increase the rate and collect more revenue.

 In this range, the private sector is relatively free of tax rates.
-So, when the government raises it, tax revenue will still increase.
-The private sector may not really mind the increase.
+So, when the government raises them, tax revenue will still increase, and the private sector may not really mind the increase.

 Conversely, when it is higher (between x% -100%), the tax rate is too burdensome, disincentives businesses and households from raising money.
 In that situation, the government should lower the tariff to maximize revenue.

 Taxpayers are reluctant to work harder to earn more income.
-They reasoned that, despite the pain, in the end, they had to pay most of the money as taxes.
+They reasoned that, despite the pain, they would ultimately have to pay most of the money in taxes.

 Some economists use the Laffer curve to support tax cuts to stimulate the economy.
 Tax rates affect government revenue in two ways.
 The first is the direct effect on its revenue.
 The second is the indirect effect through changes in the tax base and the number of taxpayers.